munim95/ColourPicker/README.md

 # ColourPicker
-Quick And Easy Colour Picker For Android!
+Quick And Easy Raw Colour Picker For Android!

 *OPEN FOR IMPROVEMENTS/NEW FEATURES*